univention/univention-corporate-server/doc/manual/index.rst

 allows changes to be transferred to the involved systems and be activated there.

-Additional components from Univention and other manufacturers can easily be installed using the App Center.
+Additional components from Univention and other manufacturers can be installed using the App Center.
 They expand the system with numerous functions such as groupware, document management and services for Windows, meaning that they can also be run from a UCS system and